AnJoiner/FFmpegCommand/README.md

 | :--------:   |:--------:   |:--------:   |
 | <img src="images/qr-code.png" alt="图-4 Demo下载" width="260px" />| <img src="images/ffmpeg-qq.jpg" alt="图-4 Demo下载" width="260px" />  | <img src="images/zan.png" alt="图-5 赞赏" width="260px" />|

-## Start
+## Star

-If you think it is helpful to you, give a start to support it, and welcome a lot of forks!
+If you think it is helpful to you, give a star to support it, and welcome a lot of forks!

 ## Confuse